chasedehan/big_mountain_2018/README.md

 build_model.py  <-  Script to build model, evaluate results, and serialize sklearn model
 model_api.py  <-  Flask application for REST API to score model
 call_api.py  <-  Flask application with GUI to call the REST API from model_api.py

+### Contact
+Please feel free to reach out to me if you have any questions or need any help with deployment.
+chasedehan [at] yahoo.com